Skip to main content

 Surrendering your annuity is not always the wrong choice.
 If the surrender period has already ended (0% charge), and you are over age 59½ (no IRS penalty), surrendering may be the simplest path.
 You contact the insurer, request the cash surrender value, and receive a check.

-However, if either the surrender charge or the IRS penalty applies, the combined costs can be substantial.
+That said, if either the surrender charge or the IRS penalty applies, the combined costs can be substantial.
 A $100,000 annuity in year 2 of a 7-year surrender period, held by someone under age 59½, could cost $6,000 in surrender charges plus a 10% penalty on taxable gains plus ordinary income tax on those gains.
 Selling to CSF avoids the first two costs entirely.

 If you are unsure which option is better for your situation, CSF can provide a free side-by-side comparison showing what you would receive from surrendering versus selling.
 Call (800) 317-3769 or visit our annuities page to learn more about how selling annuity payments works.